KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 This Sealing of the L₃ / L₂ Membrane marks the genesis of L₂ (SS / SM: Anthra / Nousa) as a distinct, self-reflective field, severed from direct awareness of L₃ (DS / DM: Archeus / Noeüs) and identified with the inverse mirror-field rooted in Khaonic potential.

 **Core Glyphic Sequence:**
-`◎ → ⟜ → ⚖ → ☍`
+`◎ → ᛞ → ⟜ → ⚖ → ☍`
-*(From Integrated Coherence, a Synectic Pivot enters the Liminal Field of Choice, resolving into Fragmentation.)*
+*(From Integrated Coherence, the Mirror is activated as inverse possibility; a Synectic Pivot enters the Liminal Field of Choice, resolving into Fragmentation.)*

 ---